NovembreLab/feems/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/NovembreLab/feems/main)

 This repository contains software to run both `FEEMS` and `FEEMSmix`.
-Since `FEEMSmix` is built on top of `FEEMS` and as an extension, only a _single_ installation is required to run both methods.
+Since `FEEMSmix` is built as an extension on top of `FEEMS`, only a _single_ installation is required to run both methods.

 # `FEEMS`